New England Senior Tennis Foundation

 The new Cullman-Heyman Indoor Tennis Center at Yale

-The Yale Tennis Center, aka Connecticut Tennis Center, was home to the Pilot Pen pro Tennis Tournament, held just before the US Open.
+The Yale Tennis Center, aka Connecticut Tennis Center, is home to the Connecticut Open pro Tennis Tournament, held just before the US Open.
 There are 22 cushioned hard courts outside.
 This is where the hard court Slam is played.
 The above picture shows the eight court Cullman-Heyman Tennis Center which opened in 2008 and received a USTA award in 2009 as the outstanding tennis facility in New England.
 This indoor facility is used for indoor backup for the hard court NE Senior Slam tournament.
 The Yale Hard Court Senior Slam was selected as Adult Tournament of the Year for 2010!

 International Tennis Hall of Fame at Newport - grass court

-Back to Newport for 2013!
-Visitors to the Newport Casino (shown in picture below) are transported back to 1880 when visiting the International Tennis Hall of Fame.
+Visitors to the Newport Casino (shown in picture on left) are transported back to 1880 when visiting the International Tennis Hall of Fame.
 Once on the grounds, the horseshoe piazza, clock tower, intimate stadium with grass courts, and the Victorian architecture charm the visitor.

 The International Tennis Hall of Fame at this site was conceived by then Casino president James Van Allen, the founder of the modern tiebreaker.
-The museum is the world's largest tennis museum and owns the worlds largest collection of tennis memorabilia.
-All tournament players will receive passes to the museum and siginificant others/friends of players will receive discounts.
+The museum is the world's largest tennis museum and owns the world's largest collection of tennis memorabilia.
+All tournament players will receive free passes to the museum and significant others/friends of players will receive discounts.

-The NE Grass Senior Slam is being held on a weekday from Monday through Thursday (with Friday an overflow day if needed) as there were no weekends free to accommodate the tournament in 2013.
-Newport is a great holiday destination and the Grass Slam week is a good opportunity to combine the tournament with a holiday.
+Newport is a good holiday destination and the Grass Slam week is a good opportunity to combine the tournament with a holiday.

 Copyright © 2005-2009 New England Senior Tennis Foundation.
 All rights reserved.